 Highlight the Angle

-The a-line cut is great if you never commit to a solid parting and like to flip your hair around.
-When over directed or pushed to one side, deep side parts make the angle of your a-line much more dramatic.
+The A-line cut is great if you never commit to a solid parting and like to flip your hair around.
+When over directed or pushed to one side, deep side parts make your a-line angle much more dramatic.
 Regina Hall uses this trick to her advantage with a deep side part that effortlessly highlights her cut's subtle edge.

 Make It Soft

 The tools your stylist uses have a great impact on your finished style.
 A large-barrelled curling iron or a big blowdrying brush will get you these soft, sultry waves like Rosario Dawson's.

 Nothing brings attention to your angular cut the way a bright pop of color can.
 Take it from Justine Skye, who makes color her best hair accessory when her a-line goes from ordinary to extra by way of her marbled purple strands.